LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 - review [this commit](https://git.vdb.to/cerc-io/service-provider-template/commit/32e1ad0bd73f0754c0978c96eaee526fa841ddb4) and modify the domain, IP, and hostnames, etc., to match your setup.

-4. Install required roles:
+4. Install required roles

 ```
 ansible-galaxy install -f -p roles -r roles/requirements.yml
 ```

+5. Setup ansible vault

+a) supply the following
+ - DO token
+ - PGP key
+ - SSH key

+whereby the latter 2 are on yout local machine.

+b) do the other thing

-5. Generate token for the cluster (this assumes ansible vault has been setup)
+6. Generate token for the cluster

 ```
 ./roles/k8s/files/token-vault.sh ./group_vars/lx_cad/k8s-vault.yml
 ```

+this creates your `kubeconfig.yml` in (where?)
+TODO, confirm the above.

 6. Configure firewalld and nginx for hosts